microsoft/Hack-Together-Fabric-AI/README.md

 ## Judging and Prizes 🏆

 Projects will be evaluated by a panel of judges, including Microsoft executives, product managers, and developer advocates.
-Judging criteria will include innovation, impact, technical usability, and alignment with corresponding hackathon category.
+Judging criteria will include alignment with corresponding hackathon category, documentation / reusability, and innovation / impact (defined in more detail below).

 The winning teams will receive the following exciting prizes (up to 3 individuals if submitting as a team, prizes distributed per team).
-Winning solutions and/or product feedback may also be considered for integration into the Microsoft Fabrtic product roadmap.
+Winning solutions and/or product feedback may also be considered for integration into the Microsoft Fabric product roadmap.
 One lucky grand prize winner will have the opportunity to showcase their project to attendees during the Power Hour session at the upcoming [Microsoft Fabric Community Conference](https://fabricconf.com/).

 **🏆 Grand Prize winner:** _The best of the best!
-This category rewards the solution that meets all judging criteria, wows judges, has potential real-world value, and demonstrates innovative use of Artificial Intelligence._
+This category rewards the solution that meets all judging criteria, wows judges, has potential real-world value, and demonstrates innovative use of Artificial Intelligence in Microsoft Fabric._

 * Opportunity to present at Microsoft Fabric Community Conference including pass for the event
 * $500 gift card
 * Fabric blanket(s)
 * Fabric Hoodie(s)

-**🥇 Best Real-World AI application built with Microsoft Fabric:** _A solution that solves a real world problem with Microsoft Fabric by implementing any concept or collection of concepts related Artificial Intelligence.
+**🥇 Best Real-World AI application built with Microsoft Fabric:** _A solution that solves a real world problem with Microsoft Fabric by implementing any concept or collection of concepts related to Artificial Intelligence.
 This could include utilization of RAG to fine-tune an LLM, training an object detection model, anomaly detection, predictive forecasting, or any other modern [application of AI within Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/data-science/use-ai-samples)._

 * $500 gift card
 * Fabric blanket(s)
 * Fabric Hoodie(s)

-**🥇 Best use of Microsoft Fabric + Azure OpenAI:** _A solution that speifically uses [Azure OpenAI service(s) within Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/data-science/open-ai) to solve a real-world problem.
+**🥇 Best use of Microsoft Fabric + Azure OpenAI:** _A solution that specifically uses [Azure OpenAI service(s) alongside Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/data-science/open-ai) to solve a real-world problem.
 This could include a document analysis service that uses Azure OpenAI to semantically tag content or utilize vector search to implement a [retrieval augmented generation](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) architecture.
 It could even make use of DALL·E 2 to genearte images based on semantic processing of text data_.
-Simply pu, if it uses Azure OpenAI inside of Microsoft Fabric, it most definitely fits into this category!
+Simply put, if it uses Azure OpenAI inside of Microsoft Fabric, it most definitely fits into this category!

 * $500 gift card
 * Fabric blanket(s)